Functional Breathing: How to Use the Breath in Surfing, Training & Daily Life.

 Exhale slowly through the mouth, longer than your inhale.

 Repeat this for 3–5 breaths, or as long as needed.
-It’s one of the simplest ways to down-regulate your nervous system and get back into the flow.
-I do this a lot and it works magic.
+It’s one of the simplest ways to down-regulate your nervous system and get back into the flow - it works magic.

 Breathing in Daily Life

-Breathing through the nose instead of the mouth isn’t just for workouts or stress — it’s a 24/7 practice.
-Authors like Patrick McKeown and James Nestor have helped bring this message into the mainstream: Mouth breathing can lead to poor sleep, low energy, and even structural changes in the face over time.
+Breathing through the nose instead of the mouth is a 24/7 practice.
+Authors like Patrick McKeown and James Nestor have helped to highlight this topic - mouth breathing can have terrible impact on our health.

 You can improve endurance and cardiovascular fitness just by walking: